Welcome to Queen Elizabeth National Park Uganda

 When to visit Uganda

 Uganda can be visited all year round and safari tours to Uganda run throughout the year.
 Depending on the safari activity that you are interested in, you can always select the Uganda safari tour dates accordingly.
-What can be noted is that the country has got rainy seasons which make the activities like gorilla trekking and chimpanzee trekking in Bwindi and Kibale National Parks respectively a bit difficult due to difficulties that travelers encounter in traversing the jungle with dense undergrowth like the case of Bwindi with slippery surfaces while the rain is keenly hitting you.
+What can be noted is that the country has got rainy seasons which make the activities like gorilla trekking and chimpanzee trekking in Bwindi and Kibale National Parks respectively a bit difficult due to difficulties that travellers encounter in traversing the jungle with dense undergrowth like the case of Bwindi with slippery surfaces while the rain is keenly hitting you.
 Even the weather is very cool than the rest of the periods.
-The savannah landscapes where wild game viewing in conducted experience great grass growth and the tall grass prevent the travelers from easily spotting wildlife compared to dry seasons.
+The savannah landscapes where wild game viewing in conducted experience great grass growth and the tall grass prevent the travellers from easily spotting wildlife compared to dry seasons.

 Must Know About a Uganda Safari to Queen Elizabeth National Park Uganda

 Undertaking a Uganda Safari requires one to understand the following;

 - The Uganda safari activities are paid for and some of them require advance booking depending on the availability.
 For example, gorilla trekking permits and chimpanzee trekking permits require advance booking and their availability is subject to first come first serve.
 Thus, a traveller willing to undertake a safari in Uganda can book these activities through an agent or directly at Uganda Wildlife Authority offices in Kampala.